BrodyJackson/top_candidate/README.md

 quantile 0.005 | 0.228551527 | 0.0623016237 | 0.034304899 | 1.0000000000 | 1.0000000000 | 1.0000000000
 quantile 0.01 | 0.294096908 | 0.0584371540 | 0.154139827 | 0.0753356064 | 1.000000000 | 1.000000000

-If a PDF name is supplied to the function then top candidate overlap between specie will be plotted into it.
+If a PDF name is supplied to the function then top candidate overlap between species will be plotted into it.
 There will be one plot for each quantile to binomial cut comparison.
 These plots show the comparison between number of outliers to supplied cutoff values, and the candidates that are above this value in both species.
 As an example, one plot from the demo is shown below:

 <img width="466" alt="screen shot 2018-12-06 at 4 21 47 pm" src="https://user-images.githubusercontent.com/18157295/49617750-0d084080-f973-11e8-9f02-163539a02a57.png">